LukeVanHouten/nfl-draft-score/README.md

  - FIU/Florida International
  - FAU/Florida Atlantic
  - UCF/Central Florida
- - Mid.
-Tennessee St./Middle Tennessee
+ - Middle Tenn.
+St./Middle Tennessee
 More
 All instances of "State" were replaced with "St."